BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_09.md

 **Relationship Point Choices:**
 - Talk to Laura in the depths (+2 Laura)

 Go out and head up.

+!enc(247)

 You'll see some dialogue.
 Head down from here, you'll see a new path open up.
 Follow the new paths that keep opening up until you have to participate in a battle!

-**Pokémon Gargantuan.
-Field: Rocky Field**
-- Steelix-Mega, Lv.
-75, @Sitrus Berry, Ability: Sand Force, Careful Nature, IVs: 31, EVs: 252/4/0/0/252/0
-    - Earthquake
-    - Stone Edge
-    - Crunch
-    - Heavy Slam
+!battle(["Gargantuan", :Steelix, 0], "Rocky Field")

 Another single Pokémon boss, this time with a Mega Steelix.
 Since it's slow you can wear it down with Special moves.
 Counter also works well if you can take a hit.